Daniel J. Frey

 How can you know if you're in the right?

-Many people past and present have and will go to their graves in the belief they are right.
+Many people, past and present, have and will go to their graves believing they are right.

 Over 620,000 Confederate soldiers died for the cause of the South during the American Civil War.